 \section{Conclusions and Future Work}

-We propose a novel generalizable person ReID framework based on disentanglement and backdoor adjustment from a causal invariant learning perspective.
+We propose a novel generalizable person ReID approach based on disentanglement and backdoor adjustment from a causal invariance learning framework.
 Specifically, a MDDAN block is proposed to disentangle identity-specific and domain-specific factors from multi-source ReID training data.
-We then propose BA block to learn interventional distribution and reduce the confounding effects via backdoor adjustment.
+We then propose a BA block to learn the interventional distribution and reduce the confounding effects via backdoor adjustment.
 The comprehensive experimental results show that DIR-ReID achieves state-of-the-art performance.

-To upgrade DIR-ReID, we can improve the model performance with other tricks \ie triplet loss~\cite{liu2017end}, Maximum Mean Discrepancy (MMD)~\cite{gretton2009fast} regularization.
-One promising way is to generate realistic images from concatenated vectors.
+In future, we can improve the model performance with other regularization techniques.
+One promising way is to generate realistic images from the latent disentangled representations.
 The augmented feature vectors are guided by a reconstruction loss, which will further improve the disentanglement of identity-specific and domain-specific factors.
-These generated images can also be used for interpretability and augmenting the training set.
-Besides, we will seek other methods for better disentanglement performance such as replacing the multi-domain adversarial learning with mutual information minimization~\cite{belghazi2018mine} or $f$-divergence~\cite{nowozin2016f} maximization.
-We believe DIR-ReID may promote the development of new paradigms for DG beyond the person ReID.
+These generated images can also be used for augmenting the training set.
+Besides, we will seek other methods for better disentanglement performance such as replacing the multi-domain adversarial learning with mutual information minimization~\cite{belghazi2018mine} or $f$-divergence maximization~\cite{nowozin2016f}.